 Starting seeds indoors is a great way to get a jump on a new growing season.
 And it’s a wonderful way for school-age children to get involved and learn how plants grow.
 And all summer long, they can watch ‘their’ flowers grow as they provide food for butterflies and other pollinators.

 I had to follow up on this post.
 Within three days, the Zinnia and Sunflower seeds sprouted.
-I contribute this to the soil mix.
+I contribute this to the Jiffy Seed Starting mix.
 Since we planted tomato and herb seeds at the same time, we used the organic version.